tensorpack/tensorpack/docs/tutorial/dataflow.md

 But in general, you'll probably need to write a new Dataflow to produce data for your task.
-Dataflow implementations for several well-known datasets are provided in the [dataflow.dataset](http://tensorpack.readthedocs.io/en/latest/modules/tensorpack.dataflow.dataset.html) module, which you can take as a reference.
+Dataflow implementations for several well-known datasets are provided in the [dataflow.dataset](http://tensorpack.readthedocs.io/en/latest/modules/tensorpack.dataflow.dataset.html) module, you can take them as a reference.

-A Dataflow has a `get_data()` method which yields a datapoint every time.
+Usually you just need to implement the `get_data()` method which yields a datapoint every time.
 ```python
 class MyDataFlow(DataFlow):
   def get_data(self):